ocrmypdf/OCRmyPDF/docs/installation.rst

 .. code-block:: bash

-    pip3 install --user ocrmypdf
+    pip3 install --user ocrmypdf[fitz]

 Alternately, system-wide.
 Note that this may modify the system Python environment:

 .. code-block:: bash

-    sudo pip3 install ocrmypdf
+    sudo pip3 install ocrmypdf[fitz]

 If you wish to install OCRmyPDF to a virtual environment to isolate the system Python, you can follow these steps.

 .. code-block:: bash